 Whatever your reasons for coming to Kingston, personal development planning (PDP) encourages you to make the most of your time here.
 This is an opportunity to reflect on and record your progress as you journey through your course.
 PDP involves identifying the skills you need to help maximise your potential, considering questions such as:

-Yes, we do – our main induction programme is known as Freshers' Week and is designed to introduce you to university life.
+Yes, we do – our main induction programme is known as Welcome Week and is designed to introduce you to university life.
 Your initial welcome to Kingston University consists of the following:

-Once Freshers' Week is over and teaching starts, your tutors will focus on the skills you need to study at university.
-So your introduction to studying at Kingston extends well into the first semester of teaching – we won't expect you to have gained all the study techniques you need by the end of Freshers' Week!
+Once Welcome Week is over and teaching starts, your tutors will focus on the skills you need to study at university.
+So your introduction to studying at Kingston extends well into the first semester of teaching – we won't expect you to have gained all the study techniques you need by the end of Welcome Week!